kevin-valerio/gogotrace/README.md

 }
 ```

-## How it works (high level)
+## How it works

-- Scans the target directory (recursively), excluding `vendor/`, `.git/`, `testdata/`, and `.work/`.
-- Skips generated files ending in `.pb.go` and `_gen.go`.
-- Phase 1 (parallel): extracts all function and method declarations.
-- Phase 2 (parallel): builds a reverse call graph by scanning function bodies for call sites.
-- Constructs a reverse call tree from the target up through its callers, recursively.
+The analyzer walks the target directory recursively while skipping `vendor/`, `.git/`, `testdata/`, and `.work/`.
+Generated files ending in `.pb.go` and `_gen.go` are ignored.
+In the first phase, the tool extracts function and method declarations in parallel.
+In the second phase, it scans function bodies in parallel to assemble a reverse call graph.
+From the selected target signature, it then builds a reverse call tree by repeatedly finding callers, with cycle protection and a reasonable depth limit to keep results focused.

 ## Notes and limitations

-- Best-effort static analysis based on the Go AST; it does not type-check or fully resolve packages.
-- Method resolution uses naming heuristics for receiver identification; interface dispatch and some dynamic patterns may be missed.
-- Results can include false positives/negatives in complex scenarios.
-- Depth is bounded to avoid runaway graphs in large projects (current limit ~20 levels).
+This is a best‑effort static analysis based on the Go AST and does not perform full type checking or package resolution.
+Method resolution uses receiver‑name heuristics, which means dynamic dispatch through interfaces and some complex patterns may be missed.
+In very large or highly dynamic codebases the results can contain false positives or false negatives, but they are typically useful for navigation and impact analysis.

 ## Troubleshooting

-- If no callers are found, verify the signature using `-list`, and ensure you are analyzing the correct `-dir`.
+If no callers are reported, confirm the exact signature using `-list` and double‑check the `-dir` value.
+When exploring production‑only paths, add `-no-test` to remove test callers.
+If you need extra detail while iterating, run with `-debug` to see information about the root and its immediate callers.
-- Use `-no-test` to filter out noise from tests when exploring production call paths.
-- Use `-debug` to print extra diagnostics for the root-level analysis.

-## Demo

-- HTML preview: docs/demo.html
-- Open locally: `open docs/demo.html` (macOS) or serve the repo and browse to `/docs/demo.html`.